 However, my love of nature was always a hobby as I pursued my career as an educator, and being a parent of two kids.
 Then COVID came and substantially reduced my hours as a freelance educator and facilitator.
 This was hard but also a blessing.
 It gave me time to re-landscape my garden, propagate plants, start a permaculture garden and raise chickens.
 During these activities, I also rediscovered the satisfaction of reusing and recycling non-plastic waste from the local dumping site!

 Then started garden explorations with stories and facts about plants and bugs for my niece Keilah’s, little son and his friends.
-These were so popular that they suggested I should offer this as a service to parents with young kids.
+These were so popular that they suggested I should offer this as a service to parents with young children.
 Green Kids grew from there.

 Since many kids (about 70%) kept coming back, I had to develop new attractive topics, lessons, experiences and fun activities.
 No spoilers, but worms, spiders, the fishpond, birds’ nests and chickens are just as necessary as seeds, plants, healthy organic food, and mud!